© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eastgate and stretch of city wall is a scheduled monument protected by Historic England under reference 1002075.
 View the official record →

-Eastgate and the stretch of city wall is a Roman fortification located in Gloucester, Gloucestershire, representing part of the defensive circuit of the Roman fortress and later civilian settlement of Glevum.
+Eastgate and stretch of city wall is a Roman monument forming part of the defensive fortifications of the city of Gloucester, ancient Glevum.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002075.

 Eastgate and stretch of city wall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002075.